FREQUENTLY ASKED QUESTIONS

 - Building up of the bone (only needed in special cases).

-A written treatment plan and estimate will be provided after a thorough diagnostic examination by David Nelson.
+A written treatment plan and estimate will be provided after a thorough diagnostic examination.

 You might be pleasantly surprised to find out how affordable this treatment is at Cranmore, and we offer a range of payment options including finance.

 WHAT RISKS ARE ASSOCIATED WITH DENTAL IMPLANTS?